 Interviewer: How do Russian schools develop positive attitudes towards the environment?

 Interviewer: What environmental volunteering opportunities do Russian teenagers have?

-Interviewer: What are some simple choices for a healthier planet?
+Interviewer: In your opinion, what are some simple choices for a healthier planet?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Places where people live».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Places where people live”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to: